-These scenarios, although appearing different on the surface, have a similarity at their core.
+These scenarios, although appearing different on the surface, have similarity at their core.
 Specifically, these scenarios involve human beings who have decided to take radical action that will have dire consequences.
-Once identified, they are the individuals that interviewers must engage with to prevent those consequences in the immediate and longer term.
+Once identified, they are the individuals that interviewers must engage with to prevent those consequences in the immediate and longer-term.

 Perspective-taking and achieving cooperation

 Research suggests that we are overly pessimistic about our ability to get others to cooperate with us.
 In reality, it can be difficult for someone to avoid cooperating with a reasonable request because of the social factors involved.

 In some cultures, to refuse a reasonable request can often result in a loss of face and sizeable social discomfort.
 However, in other circumstances, and particularly in challenging information elicitation contexts, it would be entirely reasonable to be pessimistic about the likelihood of cooperation.
 Ideology, identity, and other personal factors, such as loyalty to a cause or a history of negative experiences with authority, may prevent interviewees from engaging with an interviewer.

 How then can an interviewer overcome these barriers and make a request for cooperation a reasonable one?
 The answer may be a question of perspective.
 Importantly, it is not for the interviewer to decide what is reasonable, but rather whether the interviewee considers it so.
 Therefore, the interviewer needs to consider the interaction and wider context from the perspective of the interviewee.

 The task of forming an accurate model of another person’s perspective is a difficult one, involving a cognitively demanding and time-consuming process of anchoring and adjustment.
 This begins with anchoring our assumptions in our own understanding and then adjusting these through a series of cognitive leaps, forming and testing hypotheses until we reach what we consider to be a plausible approximation of the other person’s perspective.